Minot Fire-Rescue Department

 Burn permits

 Town of Minot residents may now obtain online burning permits free of charge.
-They can be obtained by going to either the Maine Forest Service page or Wardens Report.
+They can be obtained by going to either the Maine Forest Service.
 Burn permits can only be obtained during Low or Moderate forest fire danger days.
 The Daily Fire Danger is posted at 9 am each day.

 Fireworks